sharenowTech/openAPI/README.md

 # car2go API Documentation
-The car2go API offers access to up-to-date car2go information such as vehicles available, parking spots and gas stations.
+The car2go API offers access to up-to-date car2go information such as parking spots and gas stations.

-Furthermore we offer access to protected functions for registered developers.
-For details see [Access protected Functions svia OAuth 1.0](../../wiki/Access-protected-Functions-via-OAuth-1.0).
-This way you can write applications that manages bookings for a user.

-## v2.1

 ### Public Functions